 Lots of people brush their teeth just because they think it makes their breath fresher.
 They hope other people won’t turn their faces away while engaged in a conversation.
 That’s one good reason without a doubt, but that’s not only reason for keeping your teeth clean.
-What is far worse is if you neglect to clean your teeth before going to bed.
+What is far worse is if you are going to sleep without cleaning your teeth.

-What could happen if you forget to brush your teeth at night
+What could happen if you are going to sleep without cleaning your teeth

 If you allow bacteria to thrive over night in your mouth a sticky layer called plaque forms on the teeth.
 This means bacteria are beginning to take a hold on the outer protective enamel that provides the strength to your teeth.
 It’s the strength in the enamel that enables you to cut and break down food particles making them easy to swallow and digest.